lastmjs/simple-results-survey/README.md

 The only thing left to do is hook up the Google spreadsheet that contains the data you would like to display.
 * Make sure to [publish your spreadsheet to the web](https://support.google.com/docs/answer/37579?hl=en)
 * Switch your repository to the gh-pages branch by clicking Branch -> gh-pages
-* Edit the file "sheets-url.txt" in your newly created repo, and completely replace the contents of the file with your spreadsheet's public url
+* Edit the file "spreadsheet-url.txt" in your newly created repo, and completely replace the contents of the file with your spreadsheet's public url
 * Commit the file "sheets-url.txt" by clicking commit
 * To change the logo title of your webpage, edit the "page-title.txt" file in your newly created repo and then commit it
 * IMPORTANT: You need to switch your repository to the gh-pages branch and make some kind of change to a file and commit it before your website will be live